School Safety Questions Every Parent Should Ask

 Administrators seeking to improve student safety need to remember one thing: Unlike algebra, safety has evolved into a completely different subject matter from what many administrators once learned.

-Being an informed parent, and asking the right questions, will empower you as a parent to help ensure the certainty of your child's safety.
+Be an informed parent by asking the right questions.
+This will help empower you to ensure your child's safety.